Spijkervet/eurovision-dataset/README.md

 The metadata and voting data are provided by the [EurovisionWorld](https://eurovisionworld.com) fansite.

+### Downloading the dataset
+The dataset can be downloaded [here](https://github.com/Spijkervet/eurovision_dataset/releases).
+To replicate it, follow the instructions at the bottom of the readme.

 ### Using the dataset in your research paper?
 Please contact janne [dot] spijkervet [at] gmail [dot] com